starknet-io/starknet.js/www/docs/guides/outsideExecution.md

 ## Example of Outside Execution using a Ledger Nano

 In this example, we want to sign, with a Ledger Nano X, several transactions at 6PM.
 Then a code is automatically launched each hour until the next day at 8AM, verifying if some conditions are reached.
 The code will then trigger the execution of some of the transactions signed earlier with the Ledger Nano.
-By this way, you can pre-sign some transactions with the Ledger, and if during the night something occur, a backend can execute automatically some of these transactions, **in any order**.
+By this way, you can pre-sign some transactions with the Ledger, and if during the night something occurs, a backend can execute automatically some of these transactions, **in any order**.
 In this process, **the private key of the Ledger account is never exposed**.

 First, create a Ledger account in devnet-rs.
 You will find some documentation [here](./signature.md#signing-with-a-ledger-hardware-wallet), and an example [here](https://github.com/PhilippeR26/starknet.js-workshop-typescript/blob/main/src/scripts/ledgerNano/4.deployLedgerAccount.ts).